vsub2005/439Project/README.md

 - Uses the same coordinate system as the dataset:
   - `LOC_X` ranges from **-50 to 50** (left → right)
   - `LOC_Y` ranges from **0 to 50** (baseline → half-court line)
-- Plots a bubble chart with bubbles sized based on shot frequency.
+- Creates a bubble plot, bubbles sized based on shot frequency within each zone, colored based on FG (Field Goal) Percentage.
+- Provides scales for bubble size and bubble color.
+- Creates dropdown menus for team, quarter, and position selection.
+- Creates sliders for season and time values (12:00-0:00 for regular quarters, 5:00-0:00 for overtime).
+- Creates a tooltip for each point, showing the top player for volume and accuracy (after a threshold is reached).

 ### **3. `run_pipeline.py`**
 This script: